Andcool-Systems/File-uploader/README.md

 # File Uploader

 The file uploader is implemented in the Python programming language using FastAPI.
 All uploaded files are stored on the server.
-The API provides the ability to preview and download files based on their file extensions.
+The API provides the ability to preview and download files based on their file extensions.<br>

 ## API Documentation

-The API is currently hosted at [fu.andcool.ru](https://fu.andcool.ru/).
+The API is currently hosted at [fu.andcool.ru](https://fu.andcool.ru/). <br>
 Page redirection is handled through the nginx proxy server.
-The API consists of 3 endpoint URLs:
+The API consists of 3 endpoint URLs:<br>

 - `/file/` — Endpoint where all files are located.
 - `/api/upload` — Endpoint for receiving file upload requests.